uartois/sonar-haskell/README.md

 stack install hlint
 ```

-- Produce the hlint report of your code to be analyzed, and save it using in a file named hlintReport.json
+- Produce the hlint report of the code to be analyzed, and save it in a file named `hlintReport.json`
 ```
 hlint YOUR_CODE.hs --json > hlintReport.json
 hlint . --json > hlintReport.json